kenya-s/hello-world/README.md

 Hello people!

-* Kenya here, I like to learn new things and am brushing up on my githubn skills.
+* Kenya here, I like to learn new things and am brushing up on my github skills.
-I just ate some greek yogurt.
+## I just ate some greek yogurt.